heyOnuoha/heyOnuoha/README.md

  -->
 ### Great!
 You have arrived!
 Our encounter will be legendary!!!! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=heyOnuoha.heyOnuoha&style=flat-square&color=ffeb00)

-I'm a Developer Relations Lead and a Backend Developer at Showwcase.
+I'm a Developer Relations Engineer at Swing Finance.
 I'm also a Content Creator, Web3 Developer, and Technical Writer in the Web3 space.

 I am self-taught, and love discussing and writing about web development, web3, and software development.